M1HA15/discord-python-changestatus/README.md

 Do you need help?
-You can add me on Discord: M1HA1#0232
+You can contact on Discord Mihai: M1HA1#0001